R3 Motorsports

 R3 Motorsports (formerly Richardson Motorsports) was an American professional stock car racing team that last competed in the NASCAR Sprint Cup Series, Nationwide Series, Camping World Truck Series and ARCA Re/Max Series.
 The team commonly fielded No. 23 North Texas Pipe Chevrolet Impala driven by Robert Richardson, Jr. part-time in the Nationwide Series.
-The team shut down in 2015, and sold their equipment to Rick Ware Racing.
+The team shut down in 2015 and sold their equipment to Rick Ware Racing.

 History

 R3 Motorsports began running the ARCA RE/MAX Series in 2005 as Richardson Racing.
 It fielded the No. 33 in the first two races of the season with Richardson Jr., with a fourteenth-place finish at Nashville Superspeedway.
 The team changed its name to R3 Motorsports and started their entry into NASCAR's top series.

-Camping World Truck Series
+Craftsman Truck Series

 Truck No. 1 history

 In 2005, R3 ran one race in the Craftsman Truck Series at Phoenix with Richardson, Jr. finishing thirty-fourth in the No. 35 Chevrolet Silverado after wrecking.

 At the end of the season, the team bought the equipment and owners points from Ultra Motorsports and changed to the No. 1 running full-time in 2006.
 With WinYourMortage.com sponsoring, the team qualified for twenty races and had two top-twenty finishes, but shut down their Truck team at the end of the season due to lack of sponsorship.
 They did attempt three Busch Series races in the No. 80 McKinley Pipe/Kinky Friedman Chevy, but did not qualify for either race.